Westminster Energy, Environment & Transport Forum

 Tom Luff

-Practice Manager, Energy Markets and Policy, Energy Systems Catapult
+Practice Manager, Electricity Markets, Policy and Regulation, Energy Systems Catapult

 Dr John Bower

-Commercial and Corporate Finance Adviser, Review of Electricity Market Arrangements, Department for Energy Security and Net Zero
+Commercial and Corporate Finance Advisor, Review of Electricity Market Arrangements (REMA), Department for Energy Security and Net Zero

 Speakers